-Professor Sylvie Freeman is an Honorary Consultant Haematologist in the departments of Clinical Immunology, University of Birmingham and Haematology, University Hospital Birmingham.
-Closely involved in the Birmingham Clinical Immunology Service, she specializes in the immunophenotypic detection of minimal residual disease and leukaemic stems cells in acute myeloid leukaemia.
+Professor Sylvie Freeman is a Clinical academic and Honorary Consultant Haematologist in the departments of Clinical Immunology, University of Birmingham and Haematology, University Hospital Birmingham.
+As a co-director of the Birmingham Clinical Immunology Service, she specializes in immunophenotyping for the diagnosis and monitoring of haemotological malignancies.

 Professor of ImmunoHaematology, Department of Clinical Immunology, Institute of Immunology and Immunotherapy, College of Medical and Dental Sciences, University of Birmingham.

 Honorary Consultant, Department of Haematology, University of Birmingham Hospital NHS Trust